Welcome to the three Bs of the postpartum period: blood, boobs, and babies.

 That’s because the hormone that gets your body to produce milk (prolactin) also stops your body from menstruating.

 Simple enough?
 Except for the fact that bodies are never simple.

 The reality is, in a supreme act of double duty, you may indeed have a postpartum period while breastfeeding, particularly if you’re not breastfeeding exclusively (as in only at night, for example, or just a few feeds a day).

 - Your milk supply may drop a bit.
-You might have to factor this into how you organize your feeding routine.
+You might have to factor this into how you organize your feeding schedule.